-Why and when to review your facility policies
+Why and when to review correctional facility policies

 Review of jail or prison policies and procedures is a critically important element of correctional management.
 But it can also be a complex and overbearing process that, if mishandled, can lead to devastating mistakes.